dataPlor/hermes-client/README.md

 1. Extend the `HermesClient` class in `hermes-client.ts`
 2. Add new methods for specific search capabilities
-3. Update tests in `mod_test.ts` or create new test files
+3. Create test files following Deno testing conventions
 4. Update this README with new functionality

 ### Error Handling